In the first part of a three-part essay about design systems, I review two approaches for the creation of something equally as complex: a city.

-As we grow ever reliant on digital products and services, designers are being asked to create experiences that can work seamlessly across a multitude of platforms, all without slowing delivery or impeding maintainability.
+As consumers grow ever reliant on digital products and services, designers are being asked to create experiences that work seamlessly across a multitude of platforms, all without slowing delivery or impeding their maintainability.
 Design systems address this need.

 But what is a design system?

 Definitions vary, and the term is used somewhat interchangeably with related concepts like style guides.
 In highlighting the difference between the two, Nathan Curtis arrived at one definition:

 A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap and backlog, serving an ecosystem.